nar2160/art-muse-nicotine/README.md

 ### Downloading our R files

-The intermediate R data are uploaded to Dryad for downloading.
+The intermediate R data are uploaded to Dryad (link will go here) for downloading.
 You will need to download these separately if you wish to use them, as they're a bit too large to provide via GitHub.
-Once you download the files, put them into the sub-folder ignore/data_R, and report.Rmd should behave just fine.
+Once you download the files, put them into the sub-folder [ignore/data_R](#data_r), and report.Rmd should behave just fine.

 ### Reproducing our R files from scratch